ajdavidl/Linguae/README.md

 ```

 If you want to play with word embeddings, you need the MUSE word vectors.
 The links are in [MUSE](https://github.com/facebookresearch/MUSE#download) repository.
 Download some of it and put the files on `Linguae/linguae/data` folder.
+You can use the shell script [`DownloadMUSEWordEmbeddings.sh`](DownloadMUSEWordEmbeddings.sh) to download the data.

 To use the concordance function you need the Tatoeba's sentences.
 Download the sentences in [Tatoeba](https://tatoeba.org/en/downloads).
 Extract the csv file (`sentences.csv`) and put it on `Linguae/linguae/data` folder.
+You can use the shell script [`DownloadTatoebaSentences.sh`](DownloadTatoebaSentences.sh) to download the sentences.

 ## Usage